Webster's Unabridged Dictionary - Letter S - Page 81

 Silverfish (n.)
 (Zool.)
 A white variety of the goldfish.

-Silverfish (n.) one of a variety of insects of the order Thysanura, especially Lepisma saccharina, which may infest houses, and eats starched clothing and sized papers.
+Silverfish (n.)
+One of a variety of insects of the order Thysanura, especially Lepisma saccharina, which may infest houses, and eats starched clothing and sized papers.
 See Lepisma.

 Compare: Lepisma